faker-js/faker/docs/contributing/propose-a-feature.md

 As our library grows, we welcome contributions that introduce new features and maintain the cohesive functionality of our existing codebase.
 To ensure quality and consistency, we have established guidelines for contributing new features.

-## General Feature Guideline
+## General Feature Guidelines

 General criteria for new features are as follows:

 - **Relevance**: Must be widely applicable and not specific to a particular niche.
-- **Deterministic**: Functions must be based on Fakers internal [Randomizer](/api/randomizer).
+- **Deterministic**: Functions must be based on Faker's internal [Randomizer](/api/randomizer).
-- **Conflict free**: Should not conflict with or duplicate existing features.
+- **Conflict-Free**: Should not conflict with or duplicate existing features.
 - **Utility**: Provides significant value to a broad user base.
-- **Library agnostic**: Implementations must be based solely on JavaScript runtime environments and not on specific libraries or frameworks.
+- **Library-Agnostic**: Implementations must be based solely on JavaScript runtime environments and not on specific libraries or frameworks.

 ## Accepting a Feature